leslie-alldridge/tech-voting-v2/README.md

 - enhanced styling

 ### Done
+- Deploy (done 26/01/2018)
+- deploy app and test password reset functionality on heroku (in progress)
+- mobile views to be better
 - media queries so search doesn't wrap when screen is made smaller
 - write code so error msgs are temporarily displayed in to to say (user alr exists etc)
 - decided to add badge, just need to change it so badges show on page load, instead of toggle